DarrylDalesandry/docker-developer-containers/README.md

 The LABEL "identity" is used with the accompanying execution script to securely instantiate a Docker container.
 The label is used to uniquely identify a single container and attach to it.
-The container is volatile, once the container is exited by the user, the container will delete itself, all contents in it will be gone.
+The container is volatile, once the container is exited by the user, the container will delete itself.
+All content in the container will be gone.

 The containers will also bind to the user's folder, `~/.ssh`.
-This is to securely allow the user's keys to be accessed by the container, to be used with GitHub.
+This is to securely allow the user's ssh keys to be accessed by the container, to be used with GitHub.
 With the ssh keys not being transferred during the building of Docker images, there are no records of the keys in the image's history, and the container is deleted upon exit.